calummoore/blog-product/content/blog/get-to-1-on-product-hunt/index.md

 ---
-title: 'Get to #1 on Product Hunt, with no existing following'
+title: 'Get #1 on Product Hunt, with no existing following'
 ---

 ![Headline](promo.png "How to launch and get #1 on Product Hunt")

 This is the story of how I launched [Webframe](https://webframe.xyz/) and got it to [#1 on Product Hunt](https://www.producthunt.com/posts/webframe) for the day and week (with 1200+ upvotes), with absolutely no existing following — and how you can too 🎉.

-There’s a dangerous and unhelpful mantra going around that you need a massive following to do well on ProductHunt.
+There’s a dangerous and unhelpful idea going around that you need a massive following to do well on ProductHunt.
 You don’t.
 If nothing else, I’m proof of that.

 At the time I launched  [Webframe on Product Hunt](https://www.producthunt.com/posts/webframe) I had: